Skip to content

 In Broad Field Natural Science, you’ll gain a broad understanding of science across the disciplines of Biology, Chemistry, Geoscience and Physics.
 The curriculum is designed to give you a solid foundation of science content and processes while still allowing you to customize your in-depth exploration in a particular discipline within science and engineering.
 The Broad Field Natural Science major serves as a starting point for advanced study in the sciences, preparation for professional schools, and combines well with other majors and minors to prepare you for work in fields such as Education, Communications, or Political Science.

 This major is recommended for students planning to become secondary (high school) science teachers.
 Current DPI regulations allow new science teachers to teach all of the various science courses.
-This major will give you an overview of each of the disciplines, and also an opportunity to focus on a particular area of interest.
+This major will give you an overview of each of the disciplines, and also an opportunity to focus on a particular area of interest such as:

 More resources, options, and opportunities in Greater Madison allows for a greater ability to make your college experience, and your career, as individual as you are.
 The thriving science and technology business sectors in the area offer opportunities for work and internships throughout the entire year.
 Opportunities for field and laboratory research are abundant.